 Description: Landscape nutrients, if improperly applied, have the potential to pollute the local waterways, the Potomac River and the Chesapeake Bay.
-Part I.E.6.i requires the maintenance and implementation of turf and landscape nutrient management plans (NMPs) that were developed under the 2013-2018 permit cycle.
+Part I.E.6.n requires the maintenance and implementation of turf and landscape nutrient management plans (NMP).

-The list of municipal lands where nutrient management plans are required and have been completed is presented below.
+The list of municipal lands where nutrient management plans are required is presented in Table 10.
 This list includes the location and corresponding acreage for each plan and will be updated as needed.